Improving places in partnership

 I am lucky to be able to draw-on the talents of similarly enthusiastic partners to achieve this; including Mike King from our sister company, People and Places Insight, that specialises in research and monitoring.

 I am hugely passionate about the work undertaken by People and Places Insight.
 I feel the services we offer, and the ethos in which they are developed and delivered, can help make localities better places to live, work and enjoy.
+I do this by putting time in to research ad understand issues.

 I like to understand places via on the ground research.
 I love nothing more than undertaking retail audits, interviewing business owners and local residents, mapping shoppers’ origin details or even standing in windswept streets the length and breadth of the UK completing footfall and car parking audits.